Skip to content

 PERSONAL ACCIDENT INSURANCE

-• Category A: All members of the Insured who have a valid licence issued by the Association aged over 3 years of age and under 80 years of age.
+• Category A: All members of the Insured who have a valid licence issued by the Association aged over three years of age and under 80 years of age.

 • Category B: Any coach of the Group Policyholder aged 16 or over but under 80 years